cckmwong-data/trading_SP500/README.md

 Financial time series frequently exhibit features such as autocorrelation, non-constant variance, and heavy tails.
 Traditional linear models fail to capture these dynamics, particularly during periods of market stress.

 This project evaluates whether incorporating both conditional mean and conditional variance dynamics via ARIMA–GARCH can improve portfolio decision-making.
-Specifically, the analysis tests whether:
+Specifically, the analysis shows that:

-- Forecasted returns can inform directional positioning, and
+- Forecasted returns can inform directional positioning,
-- Volatility forecasts can enhance risk-adjusted performance metrics.
+- Volatility forecasts can enhance risk-adjusted performance metrics, and
 - The final decision (Buy/ Hold/ Sell) is a combination of ARIMA mean with GARCH variance.

 The motivation extends to real-world financial analytics use cases, including: